themispap/SQL_project_phi_database/README_new.md

 ## Usage

 - Insert, update, and query data as required to manage projects, students, customers, courses, lesson plans, payments, and income.
-- Example SQL queries can be found in the `queries.sql` file.
+- Example SQL queries can be found in the `queries` folder.

 ## Queries and Reports